akar247/cse15l-lab-reports/index.md

 2. Twice
 3. Thrice

-'Whats an inline' code with backticks
+`Whats an inline` code with backticks

 ---